acszo/Redomi/README.md

 ## HOW TO MAKE IT WORK

-By default Redomi is unable to open links, in case the guide inside the app is not understandable, do as follows:
+By default Redomi is unable to open links, do as follows:
 1. Long-press on Redomi and open its info page
 2. Navigate to "Set/Open by default" (this may have a different naming on some devices)
 3. Check all the music platforms that are *NOT* installed